 The St. Regis

 If you’re looking to celebrate your love in the lap of luxury, The St. Regis is the epitome of timeless elegance.
 Every crevice of the hotel oozes grandeur and opulence, including the abodes that are lavishly decorated with luxurious textures (think Jim Thompson silk throw pillows, rich draperies and plush divans) as well as premium amenities.
 Your epicurean experiences are no less prestigious here either – there’s no better way to pamper each other than sophisticated feasting in the renowned Brasserie Les Saveurs.
+It’s also home to the brilliant Manhattan Bar: start here for cocktails and cool bar bites.

 The St. Regis, 29 Tanglin Road, Singapore 247911.